Cremant de Bourgogne

 Cremant de Bourgogne is made with Burgundy’s flagship varieties, Pinot Noir and Chardonnay, which must account for at least 80% of any wine.
 Secondary varieties can comprise 20% of the blend and include Gamay, Aligoté, Melon and Sacy.

-There are several styles of Cremant de Bourgogne.
-Cremant Blanc has a pale straw to golden colour and can be made with any of the allowed varieties.
+There are several styles; Cremant Blanc has a pale straw to golden colour and can be made with any of the allowed varieties.
 Blanc de Blancs is reserved for sparkling wine made exclusively with white grapes, and Blanc de Noir wine is made with red varieties, even if the resulting wine is white.
 Cremant rosé is a trendy style made with a combination of white and red wine.

-Producers can make Cremant de Bourgogne in several sweetness levels as well: Brut, sec and demi-sec, with sugar levels as high as 55 grams per litre.
+Producers can make it in several sweetness levels as well: Brut, sec and demi-sec, with sugar levels as high as 55 grams per litre.
 Of course, the wine’s acidity balances its sweetness for sparkling wine with richness and finesse.

 Buy Crémant de Bourgogne Wines from Hourlier Wines